winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 ### We are just getting started

 We believe in the cloud.
-We believe in its economic sense and in its diversity which enables choice.
-We believe we'll be building stuff on the cloud for the foreseeable future - even with AI around.
-We think our industry is ready for a model that transcends specific providers or stacks and gives developers the right tools to build.
+We believe in its economic sense and in its diversity, flexibility and choice.
+We believe we will be building stuff on the cloud for the foreseeable future, even with AI around.
+We think our industry is ready for a model that transcends specific providers or technology and gives builders the right tools to build.

-We know it's a big journey, and we couldn't be more excited to embark on it with these incredible partners, and the amazing team and community that's forming around this vision.
+We know it's a big journey, and we couldn't be more excited to partner with these incredible investors, amazing team and the awesome community forming around this vision.

-We hope to make the cloud a better place to build software, so don't give up on it.
-We are certainly not.
+We are here to make the cloud a better place to build software.

-Welcome to Wing Cloud!
+**Welcome to Wing Cloud! :wave:**